Most of us can’t point to three streets, two subdivisions, and one park that bear our name.

 But before Elizabeth Willing was an intersection in Ryan Place, she was a little girl in Mississippi.
 She was born in Crystal Springs, Mississippi in 1871.
 Her father, Robert Patton Willing, was an attorney and judge.
 The 1880 census of Copiah County lists Lizzie Willing, age nine.
 In 1886 the Willings moved to Fort Worth, where Robert was an attorney for the Fort Worth & Denver railroad and for B. C. Evans.

-Before John C. Ryan developed Ryan Place, he developed Prospect Heights, Washington Heights, and Lexington Heights.
+John C. Ryan developed Prospect Heights, Washington Heights, and Lexington Heights.
 In 1891, about the time Elizabeth was graduating from high school, Ryan was developing two of his three Heights.
 Ad is from the Fort Worth Gazette.

-Some history: The land surrounding the corner of Me, Myself, and I in Ryan Place was not always an enclave of fine homes, of course.
+Of course, the land surrounding the corner of Me, Myself, and I in Ryan Place was not always an enclave of fine homes.
 A plaque at the east end of Elizabeth Boulevard says the McCoy Trail, the main feeder trail in Texas for the Chisholm Trail, passed through Ryan Place in the nineteenth century.

 The dust from the longhorns and the barnstormers had long since settled by 1915, when the Ryans built the developer’s showcase home a block east of Mrs. Ryan’s namesake intersection, at 1302 Elizabeth Boulevard at 5th Avenue.